Blog

 • Cost: Free

-Thinkorswim is a feature-packed and powerful charting platform from TD Ameritrade.
+Thinkorswim is a feature-packed and powerful charting platform, formerly offered by TD Ameritrade, now offered through Charles Schwab.
 It has a long history compared to many of the other platforms as it dates back to the 90s.

 Image10